StarDustCFW/Lock-Logs/README.md

 *

 ## Disclaimer
-* This is a test, despite being well tested, it may not be enough to avoid being banned, one thing is for sure, it stops sending telemetry through BCAT (PlayReport)
+* This is a test, despite being well tested, It is risky use emunand insteed, one thing is for sure, it stops sending telemetry through BCAT (PlayReport)
 * it is not likely to happen but in case of instability in the system it can be uninstalled by deleting from 'System:/save' 80000000000000A1 and 80000000000000A2